Tomomi Inada: Resignation

 Inada resigned in late July 2017 over claims that she helped to cover up internal records that exposed the danger Japanese peacekeepers faced in South Sudan.
 However, it is unclear whether she was personally involved in the cover-up.
 This much is certain: she was told by Defense Ministry officials that the GSDF's daily logs had been deleted, which is what she relayed to the public.
 The Ministry of Defense later discovered digital copies of the documents at the SDF's Joint Staff and made public parts of the records on 7 February 2017 based on a request under the Information Disclosure Law.
 Fuji News Network then reported that it had obtained a two-page memo hand-written by an anonymous senior Defense Ministry official stating that Inada knew about the existence of the logs, yet decided to stick with her previous statement that they had been deleted.
 The memo's allegation that Inada knew about the logs could not be verified despite a later investigation into the matter.

 Future

-In April 2019, Inada has announced that she plans to run for prime minister in 2021.
-Such didn't happen.
+In April 2019, Inada announced that she planned to run for prime minister in 2021, but she ultimately did not run for the nomination in the 2021 LDP Presidential election.

+Scandals

+Tomomi Inada has found herself involved in many scandals relating to covering up/withholding of information.
+One such scandal occurred in January of 2020 when denied information disclosure requests by opposition party officials regarding the funding of an LDP cherry blossom viewing party.

+In the winter of 2023, the LDP faced yet a scandal in which they were revealed to have raised and hidden over 600 million yen in slush fund accounts.
+Further investigation into this scandal led to the revelation in January of 2024 that the fund management organization of Tomomi Inada, who at this time is serving as Secretary-General of the LDP, had failed to report a separate amount of 820,000 yen in 2021-2022.
+In an interview with news outlet Yomiuri Shimbun, Inada said “I was not aware of the existence of the account … I deeply regret that there was a lack of attention in dealing with political funds”.

 Political beliefs and positions

 Negationism

 Following her historical and political beliefs, Inada is affiliated with the openly negationist lobby Nippon Kaigi.
-Inada believes the word "right wing" is an inappropriate description of her political beliefs.
+Inada believes the word "right-wing" is an inappropriate description of her political beliefs.